Accreditation

 - The date(s) the activity took place

-- Accreditation/certification statement issued upon approval.
+- Accreditation/certification statement issued upon approval, including number of CPD credits

-- CERT+ session identification number issued upon approval (Mainpro+ only)
+- Cert+ session ID (Mainpro+ only)

 Evaluate Program